 If eligible, your application will be assessed against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.
-The Program Delegate determines which applications are eligible for assessment.

-We consider your application on its merits, based on:
+The Committee will assess your application on its merits, based on:

-how well it meets the criteria
+- how well it meets the criteria

-- how it compares to other applications - whether it provides value with relevant money.2
+- how it compares to other applications

+- whether it provides value with relevant money.